 More generally, I want to make this dashboard evolve to a home assistant, talking to us and answering our requests.
 I’ll dig the existing open-source assistants for that; perhaps something cool is possible!

-Aaand that’s all for today, folks!
-There is a lot more to say, but probably in a future article on the second version of the dashboard.
+That’s all for today, folks!
+There’s much more to discuss, likely in a future article about the second version of the dashboard.